My philosophy

 My background

-Over the past decade, I have treated people with everyday challenges as well as severe mental illness.
-I have worked in various professional settings in New York City, including five years at an inpatient psychiatric hospital, and I also provide clinical supervision to other therapists.
-In my therapy practice, I primarily see people with anxiety, depression, PTSD, trauma, spiritual distress, addictions, ADHD, and relationship problems.
+For over a decade, I have treated people with everyday challenges as well as severe mental illness.
+I have worked in various professional settings in New York City, including a community health center, inpatient psychiatric hospital, college mental health program, and federal detention facilities.
+I currently provide clinical supervision to other therapists, and in my own therapy practice I mostly see people with anxiety, depression, PTSD, trauma, spiritual distress, addictions, ADHD, and relationship difficulties.

 I hold a master's degree in social work from Columbia University, and I have been a licensed mental health professional since 2014.
 My previous background was in linguistics, obtaining a bachelor's degree from UC Berkeley (1996) and a PhD from Georgetown (2006).
 Through linguistics, I learned how language and culture affect perspective, ideology, and mental health, and I bring this cultural competence to my work as a therapist today.